Alberto Galuppo: Cesena–Parma swap (2010)

-Galuppo left for Atletico Roma on 31 August 2010, re-joining other Parma teammate in temporary deal in 2010–11 season.
+Galuppo left for Atletico Roma on 31 August 2010, re-joining other Parma teammate in a temporary deal in 2010–11 season.

 Parma return (2011)

-After Marco Rossi joined Cesena in June 2011 in co-ownership deal for €2 million, Galuppo returned to Parma in July for €1 million.
+After Marco Rossi joined Cesena in June 2011 in a co-ownership deal for €2 million, Galuppo returned to Parma in July for €1 million.
 Galuppo was loaned out again for Foligno.

 Siena–Parma swap (2012)

 In June 2012, Parma made swap deals with other clubs again, which saw Manuel Coppola (€1.6 million), Galuppo (€1.7M), Abdou Doumbia (€0.5M) and Dellafiore (€1.8M) moved to Siena; Andrea Rossi (€1.8M), Alessandro Iacobucci (€1.7M), Gonçalo Brandão (€1.6M) and Giuseppe Pacini (€0.5M) to Parma.
 The move meant Parma did not have any cost generated from Galuppo in the 2011–12 financial year as the amortization of his transfer fee was totally outweighed by the profit.
 However it created another transfer fee to be amortized in 2012–13 accounts and beyond.

 Both clubs did not announce the deal in their website and Galuppo, along with Doumbia and Parma teammate Diego Mella, left for San Marino Calcio in another temporary deal.

 Galuppo made his debut as starting centre-back on 5 August 2012, a 2012–13 Coppa Italia match.

 On 27 July 2013 he was loaned to Savona.

 He suffered a knee injury in October 2013.